wilparsons/scannersort/README.md

 ## Support
 ScannerSort was designed and developed by [Wil Parsons](https://wilparsons.com/).

-I'm available for freelance work to extend, modifify or implement ScannerSort and other algorithms.
+I'm available for freelance work to extend, implement or modify ScannerSort and other algorithms.